grant-park/grant-park.github.io/README.md

 * Clone the project and run `npm install` to install necessary node modules for development
 * Run `gulp watch` to monitor changes in the `dev` folder.
 Changes will immediately show in the browser via Livereload.
 (No server is required, just have index.html open in your browser)

+###Disclaimer
+* All conversations with both @sungjp and grantbot are archived via MongoDB.
+* This project is purely recreational (no commercial intents or purposes) and will remain open sourced.

 ![](prod/img/website2.png?raw=true "Grant Hyun Park")
 ![](prod/img/website.jpg?raw=true "Grant Hyun Park")